MagedGDEV/CppInsights/README.md

         }
         ```

-    > [!NOTE]
+> [!CAUTION]
 > Don't add nested conditional operators, because it will make your code less readable.